Selecting a Battery Charger for Your Boat

 Battery power is a baffling topic to most boaters, but is also critical for starting engines and running lights and accessories.
 If you don’t happen to have an abundance of “smarts” when it comes to understanding your boat's batteries in terms of their chemistry and charging needs, it helps to have a system with the “smarts” built-in.
 Fortunately, modern “smart” charging options are available to make proper care of batteries almost goof-proof.

 Marine deep-cycle batteries last the longest and charge the fastest if they are charged in distinct phases, which we refer to as the “Ideal Charge Curve,” the charging schedule recommended by virtually all makers of marine batteries.
 In the description that follows, remember that recommending precise voltages for batteries is subject to at least two caveats: 1) gel batteries charge at different (and lower) voltages than flooded-type and AGM batteries; 2) The voltages stated are temperature-dependent.

 This makes it difficult to recommend precise charging voltages, since they vary according to the temperature of the battery.
 Most of us generally operate our boats in temperatures between 50°F and 90°F, and the values used in our West Advisors reflect that.
 Higher temperatures require lower voltages, and lower temperatures require higher voltages.
 Note: In the following section, we define the capacity of the battery bank (in amp-hours) as C.

-Bulk phase: this is where the heavy lifting takes place.
+Bulk phase: This is where the heavy lifting takes place.
 Charge at a rate up to 20 percent to 40 percent of the batteries capacity in amp hours to a voltage of about 14.6 volts (gel: 14.1 volts).
-For example, a 200 amp-hour battery would be charged at 40-80 amperes.
+For example, a 200 amp-hour battery would be charged at 40–80 amperes.
 This will bring the battery to about 75 percent of full charge, and is efficient (more amp-hours replaced per hour of charge time) since the battery accepts more current when it is discharged.
 AGMs require slightly different voltages, and unless there is an AGM setting, should be charged using lead-acid settings.